Many are called, few are chosen.

 Hometown: Port Jimenez, Costa Rica

-WCA stands of course for World Class Angler.
-And don’t worry.
-It wasn’t Cory’s ego that coined his nickname.
-It was a Florida guide who watch Cory throw an incredible cast with his 8-weight fly rod, hook, fight and land in heavy mangroves a snook weighing double digits.
-The nickname stuck and Cory earns it every time he’s on the water, as guide or angler.
-Cory is the Scott Lake Lodge Head Guide, earned by his skills, leaderships and longevity, now 25 years on Scott’s water.
+Cory was the Scott Lake Lodge Head Guide, earned by his skills, leaderships and longevity, for almost 30 years on Scott’s water.
+After an official retirement, we will see Cory up at the lodge, but only for part of the season.
 Born in Toronto but raised in Bermuda, Cory has been around water all his life.
 He spent a decade in Winnipeg where he found freshwater fish to his liking.
 Another eight years in Calgary added fly fishing to his resume.
 He fishes.
 Plain and simple.
 In winter Cory heads to Costa Rica’s Osa Peninsula where he runs his own charter fishing company, Tropic Fins Adventures.
 He was always a patient angler but he claims his two beautiful children, Tosh and Kaya, brought him to a new level in that department.
 He can handle kids, first time anglers as well as experienced clients.
 If he has spare time it will be spent fishing, surfing, fishing, woodworking, fishing, diving, fishing—you get the idea.

 Mike Demyen